The Corps Series: Major Kenneth R. "Killer" McCoy, USMCR

 Between the end of World War II and the start of the Korean War, McCoy is assigned to Supreme Headquarters Allied Powers, General MacArthur's headquarters in Japan as part of its naval element, still working in Intelligence and specializing in Korea.
 He learns to speak and read Korean, and develops his own network of intelligence sources.
 Following his submission of a report that directly contradicts General Charles Willoughby's report to MacArthur that all is quiet in Korea, Willoughby attempts to run McCoy out of the Marine Corps.
 Feeling he has nothing to lose, he contacts his former boss, Fleming Pickering, and asks him to get his report (which, never having been entered into the intelligence filing system by Willoughby, he was able to spirit out of SCAP HQ without anyone noticing) into the hands of the CIA.
 The report comes to the attention of President Harry Truman and McCoy is retained on active duty.

-After the Korean War breaks out, he is co-opted into the CIA by General Pickering, who has been recalled to active duty in the Marine Corps as the CIA Deputy Director for Asia.
+After the Korean War breaks out, he is co-opted into the CIA by General Pickering, who has been recalled to active duty in the Marine Corps by the President as the CIA Deputy Director for Asia.
 Once again, Pickering uses McCoy as his eyes and ears on the ground and gives him his head.
 This results in McCoy setting up an intelligence operation generally similar to that of Mac MacMillan in The Brotherhood of War series.
-Among other things, McCoy conceives and with the approval of General Pickering carries out the seizure of islands in the Flying Fish Channel in the Inchon approaches that enables Douglas MacArthur to successfully land two divisions there.
+Among other things, McCoy conceives and with the approval of General Pickering carries out the seizure of islands in the Flying Fish Channel in the Inchon approaches without tipping off the North Koreans that enables Douglas MacArthur to successfully land two divisions there.
 As a result, he is promoted to Major by General MacArthur, and decorated with the Silver Star.

-McCoy successfully rescues Pick Pickering two months after Pick was shot down while shooting up an enemy train and evaded capture by the North Koreans, and continues his intelligence operations in Korea.
-While this is happening, his wife Ernestine successfully gives birth to a son in Japan after repeated miscarriages.
+McCoy successfully rescues Pick Pickering three months after Pick was shot down while shooting up an enemy train and evaded capture by the North Koreans, and continues his intelligence operations in Korea.
+While this is happening, his wife Ernestine successfully gives birth to a son in Japan after having suffered repeated miscarriages.

 As The Corps' final book to date (Retreat, Hell!) ends with the Korean War still raging, we know nothing of McCoy's post-Korean War life or assignments.